Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Introduction

 \section{Introduction}

-The purpose of this paper is twofold: to discuss the existence of certain kinds of gradings on Lie algebras, and to apply the results to the study of several aspects of finitely generated nilpotent groups.
+The purpose of this paper is twofold: to discuss the existence of certain kinds of gradings on Lie algebras (and some more general algebras), and to apply the results to the study of several aspects of finitely generated nilpotent groups.